 Clinical Trials Search at Vanderbilt-Ingram Cancer Center

-Bevacizumab and Anetumab Ravtansine or Paclitaxel in Treating Participants with Refractory Ovarian, Fallopian Tube, or Primary Peritoneal Cancer
+Bevacizumab and Anetumab Ravtansine or Paclitaxel in Treating Patients with Refractory Ovarian, Fallopian Tube, or Primary Peritoneal Cancer

-This phase II trial studies the side effects of bevacizumab and anetumab ravtansine or paclitaxel in treating participants with ovarian, fallopian tube, or primary peritoneal cancer that does not respond to treatment.
-Monoclonal antibodies, such as bevacizumab and anetumab ravtansine, may interfere with the ability of tumor cells to grow and spread.
-Drugs used in chemotherapy, such as paclitaxel, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
-It is not yet known whether giving bevacizumab and anetumab ravtansine or paclitaxel may work better in treating participants with ovarian, fallopian tube, or primary peritoneal cancer.
+This phase II trial studies the side effects of bevacizumab and anetumab ravtansine or paclitaxel in treating patients with ovarian, fallopian tube, or primary peritoneal cancer that does not respond to treatment (refractory).
+Bevacizumab is a monoclonal antibody that may interfere with the ability of tumor cells to grow and spread.
+Anetumab ravtansine is a drug that targets a protein in the body called mesothelin, which can be found in some ovarian, pancreatic and other tumors.
+Chemotherapy drugs, such as paclitaxel, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+It is not yet known whether giving bevacizumab and anetumab ravtansine or paclitaxel may work better in treating patients with ovarian, fallopian tube, or primary peritoneal cancer.

 Multiple Cancer Types